splunk/splunk-aws-cloudformation/README.md

 ### Step 2: Create Splunk Cluster ###
 Now you're ready to add a new Splunk cluster to your VPC including cluster master node, search head and N indexer peers

 1. Create your Splunk cluster stack using the outputs from previous stack as parameters: the VPC ID, the Public Subnet ID, Chef server's private IP, and newly created Bastion key for KeyName.
-Here's an example using outputs from `customerVPC-test` stack above:
+Below is an example of creating the stack in `us-west-1` region using outputs from `customerVPC-test` stack above.
+Notice that `--template-url` specifies the template version located in the S3 bucket of the same region in which you want to create this new stack:

         $ aws cloudformation create-stack --stack-name customerVPC-test-SplunkCluster \
         --template-url http://splunk-cloud-us-west-1.s3.amazonaws.com/cloudformation-templates/splunk_cluster.template